multani7871/employee-led-SPVs/how_to_measure_performance_of_an_spv.md

 	-   Realized
 		- Realized IRR is DPI but accounting for the Time Value of Money.
 For example, a DPI of 2 is great for a 2 year investment but not so great for a 20 year investment.
     -   Unrealized
+	    - Unrealized IRR is TVPI but accounting for the Time Value of Money.
+SPVs usually only have one cash inflow at formation and then one cash outflow at dissolution.
+Sometimes an SPV may sell shares in between formation and dissolution.
+This would affect IRR but is rare enough tha
 -   Example calculations.
 -   Show how secondaries can affect different metrics.
 -   Link to example Google Sheet